homecoded/sucodo/README.md

 sucodo
 =======

-... is an application written mainly in JavaScript that checks for plagiarisms in texts.
-The application runs locally and does not send any data to any server except to search engines.
-The search engines will only get chunks of the original data in a random order to make reconstructing the text on the side of the search engine provider a bit harder.
+... is a NW.js-application written mainly in JavaScript that checks for plagiarisms in texts.
+The application runs locally as a desktop app and does not send any data to any server except to search engines.
+The search engines will get chunks of the original data each one at a time.
 The checked texts are not cached in any way on a server.
-If there is caching, it will will be locally on the users machine and under his/her control.
+If there is caching, it will be locally on the users machine and under his/her control.
+The results any analysis are not shared with anyone.

+*WARNING*: This tool is highly experimental.
+It uses the Google search engine at the moment.
+Prepare to solve a lot of captchas when you have decent size text.
+The captchas will be in a popup.

 Things to consider if you want to use this software:
 ====================================================